danylaksono/tube-timeline/README.md

 - **Modular Examples**: Separate HTML files and JSON data for easy customization
 - **Today Indicator**: Visual "today" line for current date reference
 - **Extensible**: Easy to add new examples and customize existing ones
+ - **Legend Interactivity**: Click a legend item to isolate its track; other tracks dim for clarity.
+Click again to restore all tracks.

 ## Usage